 - Does not offer investor protection

-- Has no FCA license
+- Does not have an FCA license

-Global Prime Broker Details Regulators ASIC (No. 385620), VFSC (No. 40256) Min Deposit $0 Trading Platforms MT4, MT4 Webtrader, MT4 Android, MT4 iOS; for VFSC clients MT4, MT5 (Desktop, Webtrader, Mobile), and GP Copy Trustpilot Rating 4.7 out of 341 reviews Number of CFD Forex Pairs to Trade 59 Leverage Forex & Metals CFDs: 1:500 (1:30 for ASIC entity)
+Global Prime Broker Details Regulators ASIC (No. 385620), VFSC (No. 40256) Min Deposit $0 Trading Platforms MT4, MT4 WebTrader, MT4 Android, MT4 iOS; for VFSC clients: MT4, MT5 (Desktop, WebTrader, Mobile), and GP Copy Trustpilot Rating 4.7 out of 341 reviews Number of CFD Forex Pairs to Trade 59 Leverage Forex & Metals CFDs: 1:500 (1:30 for ASIC entity)

 Index CFDs: 1:100 (1:20 for ASIC entity)

-Cryptocurrency CFDs: Up to 1:2 (ASIC); Up to 1:5 (Pro and VFSC)Spread EURUSD: 1.00 avg (Standard)
+Cryptocurrency CFDs: Up to 1:2 (ASIC); up to 1:5 (Pro and VFSC)Spread EURUSD: 1.00 avg (Standard)

 USDJPY: 1.20 avg (Standard)